ErpNetDocs/dev/auth/automating-installation.md

   - May request credentials via `requestSecret=true`.

 - `Public`
-  - Intended for apps that cannot securely store credentials (e.g. browser-based apps).
+  - Intended for apps that cannot securely store credentials.
   - Must provide `redirectUri`.
-  - Must enable impersonation for at least one user type:
+  - Must enable impersonation for at least one user type.
-    - internal and/or community
-  - Cannot request credentials (`requestSecret=true` is not allowed).
+  - Cannot request credentials.

-### Credential types
+### Service access types

-When `requestSecret=true` (for confidential clients), Instance Manager can issue credentials:

-- `SAT`
+- `referenceToken`
-  Service Access Token (reference token).
-In the current implementation, it is issued with a long validity window (example: 10 years).
+  Issues a service access token (reference token).

-- `ClientCredentials`
+- `clientCredentials`
-  Client secret intended for use with the Client Credentials flow.
+  Issues a client secret intended for use with the OAuth 2.0 Client Credentials flow.

-### Callback delivery (redirectUri)

-After the user approves the action, Instance Manager sends the lifecycle event payload to `redirectUri` via **HTTP POST** (JSON, camelCase).
-The external application must:

-- accept the POST request
-- validate and persist the onboarding data as appropriate
-- return a successful HTTP status code (2xx)

-In production environments, `redirectUri` must be an absolute HTTPS URL.
+---

-### Secret handling
+## Secret handling

-If the payload contains `secret`, treat it as a password:
+If the payload contains `clientSecret` or `referenceToken`, treat it as a password:

 - do not log it
-- store it in a secret manager / vault
+- store it in a secret manager or vault
 - restrict access (least privilege)

+---

-### Access token issuance (`accessTokens`)
+## Access token issuance (`accessTokens`)

-The `accessTokens` parameter controls **who is allowed to issue reference access tokens** for the Trusted Application.
+Controls who may issue reference access tokens.

 Supported values:

 - `none`
-  Reference access tokens cannot be issued.
-  *(Default)*

 - `authenticatedUsers`
-  Any authenticated (logged-in) user may issue reference access tokens.

 - `administratorsOnly`

-  Only administrators may issue reference access tokens.
+---

 ## Troubleshooting

-### Only administrators can perform this action.
+### Only administrators can perform this action

 Cause:
 - The user is not an administrator.

 Resolution:
 - Sign in with an administrator account in @@name Instance Manager.

-### Missing required parameter: applicationUri.
+### Missing required parameter: applicationUri

 Cause:

-- The install/uninstall URL does not include `applicationUri`.
+- The install or uninstall URL does not include `applicationUri`.

 Resolution:
 - Provide `applicationUri` in the query string.

-### Public clients require a valid redirectUri.
+### Public clients require a valid redirectUri

 Cause:
 - `clientType=Public` but `redirectUri` is missing or invalid.

 Resolution:

-- Provide a valid `redirectUri` (and ensure it meets the HTTPS requirement in production).
+- Provide a valid HTTPS `redirectUri`.

-### Public clients must allow impersonation for at least one user type (internal or community).
+### Public clients cannot request credentials

 Cause:

-- `clientType=Public` and both impersonation flags are `false`.

-Resolution:

-- Set at least one of:
-  - `impersonateAsInternalUserAllowed=true`
-  - `impersonateAsCommunityUserAllowed=true`

-### Cannot request credentials for a public client.

-Cause:

 - `clientType=Public` with `requestSecret=true`.

 Resolution:

-- Use `clientType=Confidential` if you need credentials issued, or set `requestSecret=false` for public clients.
+- Use `clientType=Confidential` or set `requestSecret=false`.

 ### Callback fails (non-2xx response)

 Cause:

-- The external application's `redirectUri` endpoint returns an error response, or cannot be reached.
+- The external application's `redirectUri` endpoint returns an error or is unreachable.

 Resolution:

-- Ensure `redirectUri` is reachable from @@name Instance Manager and returns a successful response (2xx).
+- Ensure the endpoint is reachable and returns a successful (2xx) response.
-- Ensure `redirectUri` is absolute HTTPS in production.
+- Ensure `redirectUri` is an absolute HTTPS URL in production.